 In the case of siding, you shouldn’t pressure wash it first, but instead, dampen the siding with a soft spray of water followed by an application of chlorine (in addition to a scrub with a soft brush if necessary) and then rinse after 10-15mins.

-Chlorine is usually purchased in a 12% concentration, but before you use it at home it must be diluted.
-A good starting point for strength is 1-1.5%. keep in mind that the water your pressure washer mixes it with will dilute it, but you need to calculate exactly how much it will be diluted based on the specs of your machine.
+Chlorine is usually purchased from a pool store in a 12% concentration, but before you use it at home it must be diluted.
+Bleach purchased from a supermarket will probably come in at around 4-5%, and even this will need to be diluted for anything but the toughest jobs.
+A good starting point for strength is 1%.
+Keep in mind that the water your pressure washer mixes it with will dilute it, but you need to calculate exactly how much it will be diluted based on the specs of your machine.

-Most pool supply stores will sell it to you if you're buying in bulk and have your own container.
+Most pool supply stores will sell it to you if you're buying in bulk and have your own container (chlorine specific HDPE jugs are the yellow cubes that come in 10, 15, and 20L sizes).
 Alternatively, you can buy it from a store with a pool section like Canadian tire or Walmart.
 The latter options costing you about twice as much by volume, but offering it prepackaged and in small quantities.

 How do I protect my plants?